brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/instance-type.png" caption="Pick an Instance Type" %}

-YOu can keep the default options for Instance Details, Storage, and Tags, so keep clicking the gray "Next" button until you get to the "Configure Security Group" page.
-A *Security Group* is a set of firewall rules that control the traffic for your instance.
+You can keep the default options for Instance Details, Storage, and Tags, so keep clicking the gray "Next" button until you get to the "Configure Security Group" page.
+A *Security Group* is a set of firewall rules that control network traffic for your instance.
 By default, all incoming ports are blocked, so use this page to add rules that allow incoming SSH (TCP, port 22) and HTTP (TCP, port 80) requests from any source (`0.0.0.0/0`).
 Give the Security Group a name